LoneWolfHT/grenades/API.md

             image = "grenades_smoke.png", -- The particle's image
-            life = 1, -- How long (seconds) it takes for the particle to disappear size = 4, -- Size of the particle glow = 0, -- brightens the texture in darkness }
+            life = 1, -- How long (seconds) it takes for the particle to disappear size = 4, -- Size of the particle glow = 0, -- Brightens the texture in darkness interval = 5, -- How long it takes before a particle can be added }
 	})`